lmmx/mvdef/README.md

 is equivalent to `python -m mvdef --demo`.

-I've not yet figured out how best to make it a command line tool, so recommend just aliasing it as `alias mvdef='python -m mvdef'` after installing to your environment from PyPi.
+After installing to your environment from PyPi, the `mvdef` will be available on the command line (type `mvdef -h` to get the following usage message).

 ```
 usage: __main__.py [-h] [--demo] [-m MVDEF] [--src SRC] [--dst DST] [-r | -q]